When a Mars Simulation Goes Wrong

 She called Binsted, the HI-SEAS principal investigator, and told her what happened.
 No one could reach the on-call doctor.
 Stojanovski said Binsted told the crew to call 911 again.
 This time, they asked for an ambulance.

 “Throughout all our training, we’d been told, don’t worry, emergency services knows where you are, they know who you are, and they know how to get to you,” Stojanovski said.
-“I was like, my name’s Lisa, I’m from the HI-SEAS project, we would like an ambulance please, this is where we are.
-And they were like, you’re from what project?
-Where are you located?”
+“I was like, ‘My name’s Lisa, I’m from the HI-SEAS project, we would like an ambulance please, this is where we are.’
+And they were like, ‘You’re from what project?
+Where are you located?’”

 Stojanovski’s call to 911 had been picked up by Hawaii County dispatchers, but help would arrive from elsewhere.

-The Pohakuloa Training Area is a U.S. army base of about several hundred people, located less than 15 miles from the habitat.
+The Pohakuloa Training Area is a U.S. army base of several hundred people, located less than 15 miles from the habitat.
 Its jurisdiction stretches from Mauna Loa to Mauna Kea—and the HI-SEAS habitat sits nearly in the middle.
 Like the habitat, Pohakuloa is isolated from the rest of the world.
 The remoteness requires the military base to operate like a city, complete with a fire department and EMTs.

-“We got the call that morning that there was a potential electrocution, that the individual was awake and conscious, but he was breathing heavily and that he needed to be checked out,” said Eric Moller, the fire chief of the Pohakuloa Training Area, about the call from Hawaii County.
+“We got the call that morning that there was a potential electrocution, that the individual was awake and conscious, but he was breathing heavily and that he needed to be checked out,” says Eric Moller, the fire chief of the Pohakuloa Training Area, about the call from Hawaii County.
 “They were afraid about hypertension, elevated blood pressure.”
 The army base dispatched an ambulance carrying four responders.

 On a clear day, the drive from the base to the habitat takes between 35 minutes and 45 minutes.
 According to a response report from Pohakuloa obtained by The Atlantic, the drive took 43 minutes on February 19.
 Inside the habitat, the minutes seemed to drag like hours.
 At one point, Stojanovski said one of the responders called the habitat to say they were lost.

-Moller said Pohakuloa’s fire captain phoned the habitat because responders were concerned about the conditions of the roads, which are unpaved, but they weren’t lost.
+Moller says Pohakuloa’s fire captain phoned the habitat because responders were concerned about the conditions of the roads, which are unpaved, but they weren’t lost.
 When they reached a gate along the route to the habitat, they found the lock was jammed.
 This added to their response time.

-“Our guys go up and down that mountain all the time,” Gregory Fleming, Pohakuloa’s deputy garrison commander, often to rescue lost hikers in flip-flops.
+“Our guys go up and down that mountain all the time,” says Gregory Fleming, Pohakuloa’s deputy garrison commander, often to rescue lost hikers in flip-flops.
 And military staff know not to disturb their neighbors, the fake astronauts.
 They have been advised that any interaction risks wrecking their delicate reality.

 When the crew finally heard tires grinding over rock outside, Stojanovski turned toward the exit, ready to greet the first responders.
 Han stopped her, she said, warning that whatever happened next would break the simulation.
 “I actually lost my temper at this point,” Stojanovski said.
 “I don’t remember exactly what I said, but there were some curse words involved.”

 Han said he remembers Stojanovski moving quickly to the door.
 “I correctly remember that at least two of the members, including myself, called her name, almost simultaneously,” he said.
-“At least for myself, it was partly in order to calm her down, because she has suddenly become very emotional at that very moment, and give herself at least one second to think about her reaction.”
+“At least for myself, it was partly in order to calm her down, because she has suddenly become very emotional at that very moment, and give [her] at least one second to think about her reaction.”

 Stojanovski could have ignored the others.
 HI-SEAS participants receive specific roles, like commander or communications specialist or health officer, but compliance is not compulsory as it would be, for example, in a military mission.
 “They have to fulfill those roles, but ultimately as they come together as a team, that’s something the crew have to figure out on their own,” says Joseph Gruber, the mission support coordinator for HI-SEAS, and one of the people who regularly communicates with crew over email.
 “There’s structures in place and we give them guidelines on how best to do this, but it’s up to them.
 They’re the ones up there.”